henryreed/PE-Appender/README.md

 b'Henry Reed is a handsome demigod who writes perfect code\x00\x00\x00\x38'
 ```

 To get our payload, we read the last four bytes of the file, and use that to determine the length of our payload.
-Then,
+Our
-our offset from the beginning of the file to the payload would be:
+offset from the beginning of the file to the payload would be:

 ```
 offset = len(executable) - len(payload) - 4